 plugins/must be under the GPL-3.0-or-later.
 These plugins are run inside of the Ansible controller process which is licensed under the

 GPL-3.0-or-laterand often must import code from the controller.
 For these reasons,

 plugins/may be licensed under another free software license that is compatible with the GPL-3.0-or-later, provided that such code does not import any other code that is licensed under the

 GPL-3.0-or-latercode, then it must similarly be licensed under

 GPL-3.0-or-later.
 Note that this applies in particular to unit tests; these often import code from ansible-core, plugins, module utils, or modules, and such code is often licensed under

 At the moment, these must also be under the GPL-3.0-or-later.

-Use this table of licenses from the Fedora Project to find which licenses are compatible with the GPLv3+.
-The license must be considered open source on both the Fedora License table and the Debian Free Software Guidelines to be allowed.
+Use the list of licenses from gnu.org to find which licenses are compatible with the GPLv3+.
+The license must be considered open source and compatible with GPLv3+ on both the gnu.org license list and the Debian Free Software Guidelines to be allowed.